 Your saw has been completely assembled, aligned and tested at the factory...then partially disassembled for shipment.
-Handling during shipment may cause some misalignment and the following information will enable you to correct any cutting inaccuracy you discover.
+Han-dling during shipment may cause some misalignment and the following information will enable you to correct any cutting inaccuracy you discover.
 These adjustments may also be necessary after a period of use.
-(See preventive maintenance on page 7 of this manual.)
+(See preventive maintenance on inaccuracy you discover. page 7 of this manual.)

-Important ...
-Since one adjustment may affect another it is important to run through the adjustments in the sequence as
+Important ....Since one adjustment may affect another it is important to run through the adjustments in the sequence as follows.